 In 1957 he added two more wins and finished eighth on the money list, the best showing by a Canadian for many years to come.

 Balding’s shoulder injuries, received during his military service, continued to plague him.
 In the early 1960’s both shoulders required surgery causing him to fall off the Tour.

 Balding continued to rack up the victories.
 As International Champion in 1968 he partnered with George Knudson and won the World Cup team event over Julius Boros and Lee Trevino.

 In the early 1980’s Balding, along with Miller Barber, Don January and 40 other Senior players helped start the Senior PGA Tour.
 Until 1986, Al was very successful on this tour being a big money winner until an accident forced him to drop out.

 Since that time Balding has become an elder statesman for the game of golf in Canada.
 In the 1950’s and 1960’s he was known as Canada’s Golf Ambassador and represented Canada 22 times in 12 World Cups and 10 International Matches.

 A magnificent victory was Balding’s at the Canadian Seniors Tour in the year 2000.
 His score was 70-70-70 – winning the tournament by 3 strokes.
-He was 76 years old at the time, the oldest senior to win this tournament in decades and 14 years older than his next oldest competitor.
+He was 76 years old at the time, the oldest senior to win this tournament in decades and 14 years older than any other winner of the Canadian Seniors Tour.
 In 2002, he again competed in a senior’s event where he shot a round of 66, 12 strokes under his age.

 Al Balding was married to Moreen in 1952 and the couple had two children, Allan and Erin.